 The Julia Sweater by Compagnie M. is a versatile pattern with dolman sleeves and large cuffs.
 There are several options to customize it and make it your own.
 First, you can choose to either sew a basic sweater or one with a split front and/or back.
 You can then decide whether you would like to add (a) one or two faux button plackets (basic sweater), (b) a tunnel pocket and/or buttons at the shoulder line (split front/back sweater), and (3) a basic neckline, wide neckline, deep neckline or a folded collar (basic sweater AND split front/back sweater).

 The sewing pattern is available in several sizes and you can either get the version for teens/women OR children (1-10 years).
 I purchased the PDF version for teens/women (which can be found here).
-By the way, I find the pattern to be a bit on the large side compared to standard clothing sizes and other sewing patterns.
+I find the pattern to be a bit on the large side compared to standard clothing sizes and other sewing patterns.
 According to the measurements, I should have been a size 14y but I decided to cut a size XXS because I didn’t mind the sweater being slightly bigger than usual.

 The pattern itself was a breeze to assemble and sew.
 I would usually use PDF patterns for babies/kids clothing but not for adult clothing as it takes forever to assemble them (and I don’t enjoy this particular part of the sewing process very much!).
 Having said that, although it was a bit of a pain putting it all together, it was totally worth it.
 Honestly, I think this is the easiest sweater I’ve ever made (it would be a GREAT pattern for beginners to dressmaking!).
 Seriously, it took me about AN HOUR TO CUT AND SEW (!) the basic version of the Julia Sweater.
 I used my overlocker to sew the sweater from start to finish but you could also use a sewing machine (obviously!).

-Fabric for the Julia Sweater
+Materials for the Julia Sweater

 When I first found this sewing pattern, I immediately knew that I wanted to use this rose/cream coloured striped jersey fabric from Backstitch (one of my favourite online sewing stores!) that I’ve been saving for the right sewing project (for over a year!).
 My fabric didn’t have that much stretch but it was totally fine since I made the sweater bigger anyway.

 For the cuffs and waistband, I used cream coloured fabric from a local fabric store.
 I had to improvise a little as the nice lady from the fabric store gave me only 0.5 m instead of the required 0.7 m of fabric for the cuffs and waistband.
-I only noticed at home but decided to start sewing anyway as I didn’t want to go back to the store.
+I only noticed this back home but decided to start sewing anyway as I didn’t want to go back to the store.

 I ended up making the cuffs slightly smaller than a size 12y and it turned out that I was concerned for no reason.
 The cuffs fit me just fine.
 For the waistband, I used the recommended amount of fabric but would probably reduce it just a little as well for my next Julia Sweater.
 Remember when I mentioned earlier that I made the XXS version instead of the 14y version of the sweater because I wanted it to be a little bigger?
 Yeah, turns out that I should have gone with my actual measurements to start with.
 Oh well, next time.